-Reducing business costs continues to be important to buyers.
+Reducing business costs and addressing Year 2000/Euro issues continue to be important to buyers.
 However, the most important benefit sought by current purchasers is improved responsiveness to customer demand.
 Developing a competitive edge is also an important requirement.

-This has important implications both for the functionality of enterprise application solutions, which now need to be more customer-focused rather than largely emphasizing materials and supplier management, and for the competencies of services vendors which also need to be more outward looking with strong distribution and sales and marketing expertise.
+This has important implications both for the functionality of enterprise application solutions, which now need to be more customer-focused rather than largely emphasising materials and supplier management, and for the competencies of services vendors which also need to be more outward looking with strong distribution and sales and marketing expertise.
 Exhibit IV-3 lists the less important benefits sought by potential buyers from enterprise application implementation.